 Community and Corporate Group Tickets

 It only takes 10 people to benefit from Atlanta Ballet's Group Sales program.
 With our fast, friendly and convenient service, you can secure the best seats in the house in no time at all.
-For more information or to reserve your group's seats today, contact Jarrett Milton, Group Sales Manager, by one of the easy methods below.
+Groups save up to 30% off regular prices!

 Atlanta Ballet Centre for Dance Education's Kids In Step for School Groups